democraftmc/cubed-doc/about-us/values.md

 ---
-description: >-
+description: DEMOCRAFT has strong values that we hope to share with other minecraft servers.
-  DEMOCRAFT has strong values that we hope to share with other minecraft servers.
+icon: 🧡
 ---
 # 🧡 Our Values